-Stephen Hawking, a well-known physicist living with ALS, has used an augmentative communication device to give lectures and also has written several widely read texts.
+Stephen Hawking, a well known physicist who had ALS, used an augmentative communication device to give lectures and wrote several widely read texts.
 There is no limit to what you can communicate if you are open to adapting to change and exploring and practicing the techniques and technologies that are described in this resource guide.
-By maintaining communication with others, you continue to make a significant difference in their lives, while retaining control over your own.
-However, a difficult concept to consider is that, even with advances in technology, it is possible that strategies may NOT be available if you become completely "locked-in."
-Therefore, it is important to involve your family and/or power of attorney in any decisions and preferences you may have surrounding advance-care planning while you are still able to communicate, and to provide clear directives about any use of lifesustaining interventions if you can no longer communicate.
+By maintaining communication with others, you continue to make a significant difference in their lives while retaining control over your own.
+However, a difficult concept to consider is that, even with advances in technology, it is possible that strategies may NOT be available if you become completely "locked in."
+Therefore, it is important to involve your family and/or power of attorney in any decisions and preferences you may have surrounding advance care planning while you are still able to communicate, and to provide clear directives about any use of life sustaining interventions if you can no longer communicate.